 Prague, Czech Republic – 1937.
 Two years after stepping down as President of Czechoslovakia and handing over the reigns of the state he founded to his long-time ally Edvard Beneš, Tomáš Garrigue Masaryk – commonly known as “TGM” – is living his remaining weeks in his beloved-retreat of Lány, Central Bohemia.
-Passing away in September of that same year, TGM left behind an immense legacy: the foundation of modern Czechoslovakia.
+Passing away in September of that same year, TGM left behind an immense legacy, the foundation of modern Czechoslovakia – a legacy reignited by the search for Masaryk’s last words.

 Despite their 1993 break-up, Czechs and Slovaks still look up to Masaryk as their common founding father and a highly-respected political, moral and intellectual figure to turn to in times of uncertainty and doubt.